Last updated on August 23, 2022

 Will I repurchase it?: 100% yes, I can see myself reaching for this product for years to come.

-I was given this hand cream for Christmas last year along with a couple of other Yves Rocher products.
+I got this hand cream for Christmas last year along with a couple of other Yves Rocher products.
 I’ll admit I’m partial to anything coconut- or vanilla-scented, so I absolutely loved this product.
-I popped it in my handbag and carried it around with me for months – the small tub makes this hand cream super easy to use on the go.
-Sometimes I almost didn’t want to use it just because I didn’t want it to run out so quickly, which sounds silly considering how many Yves Rocher stores there are where I live!
+I popped it in my handbag and carried it around with me – the small tub makes this hand cream super easy to use on the go.
+Sometimes I almost didn’t want to use it just because I didn’t want it to run out so quickly, which sounds silly considering how many Yves Rocher shops there are where I live!

 Will I repurchase it?: I want to go through my hand cream stash first, but after that, it’s highly likely.